skippyr/Drakansas/README.md

 # Drakansas
 ## About
-A coding theme with feeling of home, reminding you that even in uncertain moments, there's always hope and a place where you belong—it’s just a matter of time before our worlds to collide.
+A coding theme with feeling of home, reminding you that even in uncertain moments, there's always hope and a place where you truly belong.
 It's available for Xcode and Terminal on macOS 26 Tahoe.

 ![](Assets/XcodeDarkPreview.png)
 ![](Assets/TerminalDarkPreview.png)